John Cooper (ed.): Ethnographical Texts in Moroccan Berber (Dialect of the Anti-Atlas) [PDF]

 3. Habitation: Building of a house, our house in the country, sleeping room, small and large guest room, kitchen, room of barley and room of straw, toilet, rooftop, entrance, windows and doors, how to clean the house, hearth, baking oven, light, bushwood and firewood, place for firewood, charcoal, well, stone wall of the vegetable garden and the courtyard.

-Further editions of Berber texts have been published by us in the same series, together with an English or French translation:
+Further editions of ethnographic Berber texts have been published by us in the series Berber Studies, together with an English or French translation:

 You may also like…